ChilliCream/workshops/crypto/docs/docs/02-Hot Chocolate/06-Real-Time-Data.md

 :::

-The second thing that we have already configured in our GraphQL server is an in-memory pub/sub to handle our event stream.
+The second thing that we have already configured in our GraphQL server is an in-memory PubSub-system to handle our event stream.

 ```csharp
 builder.Services